chaconnewu/awesome-augmented/awesomes/Awesome-Swift-Education.md

    </a>
   </li>
   <li>
-   Swift copy-on-write behaviour for a struct using HeapBuffer
+   Swift copy-on-write behavior for a struct using HeapBuffer
    <a href="https://gist.github.com/airspeedswift/71f15d1eb866be9e5ac7">
     :pencil:
    </a>